CodeReviewDAO/dxd_codereview/Reviews/153 - Uniswap Clone for Casper/2 - Backend Port - 2 Engineers/README.md

 No tests found, exiting with code 0
 ```

+Using the provided test document, reviewer was able to extensively test the features of the app and found it to be running as intended.
+While manual testing is possible, creating a test suite for the frontend is also possible and suggested by the reviewer.

 Requirement | Finding
 ------------ | -------------
 Unit Tests - At least one positive path test | PASS / FAIL / PASS with Notes